 1950s Scandinavian Ribbed Glass Pendant Lamp

-Materials: Opaque milky ribbed oval glass.
-Black metal ring.
-Pine wood on top of the lampshade.
+Materials: Opal milky frosted and ribbed oval glass.
+Black coloured metal ring.
+Pine wood decoration on top of the lampshade.
 Pine wood round canopy.
 Bakelite socket.

 Cord Length: 60 cm / 23.62”